jc508/poorMansLocalization/README.md

 The reason for going my own way is that the full blown Resource usage relies on 'Visual Studio' and cannot be implemented on Linux.

-The software is distributed in C# as a [CodeBit](http://filemeta.org/CodeBit.html) located [here](https://raw.githubusercontent.com/FileMeta/MetaTag/master/MetaTag.cs).
+The software is distributed in C# as a [CodeBit](http://filemeta.org/CodeBit.html).
 It is released under a [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) open source license.

 This project includes the master copy of the CodeBit plus a set of unit tests which may also serve as sample code.